rtedwards/pixel-glitch/README.md

 # Pixel Glitch
 A pixel sorting library.
+Sorts pixels in an image based on input parameters and saves intermediate steps in the sort process as separate images that can then be used to create a video or gif.

-**Note** this library is still under development and not all planned features are available.
+**Note:** this library is still under development and not all planned features are available.

 ## Examples